Inside Alhambra Bracelet

 Closing Thoughts

-The new 4-motif Alhambra bracelet represents a quiet evolution.
+The 4-motif Alhambra bracelet represents a quiet evolution.

 For slender wrists and proportion-conscious wearers, it may be the most complete interpretation of the Alhambra language to date.